 - One third of respondents plan to bring a new employee on board this year.
 While this is an excellent indicator of overall business health, it also means as many as 33 percent of small businesses will need to update their Worker’s Compensation Insurance in 2017.

 - More than one in five respondents (23 percent) plan on moving to a new office space in 2017.
 That suggests growth, whether the move is from a home office to a commercial building or from an existing office to a bigger one.
-Both General Liability Insurance and Commercial Property Insurance are tied to location, thought, so anyone filling out a change-of-address form should update these policies with their agent.
+Commercial Property and Casualty is tied to location, thought, so anyone filling out a change-of-address form should update these policies with their agent.

 - Thirty percent of respondents plan to add a service in 2017.
 A savvy growth move, expanding service offerings can help attract new clients and increase revenue from existing clients.
 From a risk management perspective, updating Professional Liability Insurance is crucial because new services may come with new risks.
 The update may not change much about the policy or it’s price, but it’s a good way to make sure a business is still covered as it’s business evolves.